 How to Pay for Gastric Sleeve Surgery Without Insurance

-The cost of the gastric sleeve is akin to buying a small to a mid-sized automobile.
+The gastric sleeve cost is akin to buying a small to a mid-sized automobile.
 Most don’t pay for their cars, trucks, and SUVs with cash on hand.
 The ones who can’t shell out the full sticker price turn to financing.
 You can do the same when paying for bariatric surgery.

-Companies such as CareCredit allow you to pay for gastric sleeve surgery as well as doctor visits, medical tests, and follow-up care, along with other in-network expenses related to your surgery.
+Companies such as CareCredit allow you to pay for gastric sleeve surgery, doctor visits, medical tests, follow-up care, and other in-network expenses related to your surgery.

 CareCredit works like a credit card.
 If you have other credit cards, those can help you pay for any expenses not covered by your medical financing agreement.